bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 ### Week 12 :  Application of BFS and DFS.
 Topological order.
 Shortest paths on DAGs.
 _Nov 14-18_

-W introduce the problem of a computing topological order on a directed acyclic graph (DAG).
+We introduce the problem of a computing topological order on a directed acyclic graph (DAG).
 Then we look at how  topological order can be used to solve various other problems on DAGs, including a simple algorithm for  computing shortest paths on a DAG.

 __Objectives:__
-* Understand the applications of graph traversal to basic problems on directed and undirected graphs
-* Understand  the concept of topological order
-* Understand the algorithms for computing topological order
+* Understand  the concept of topological order and the two algorithms for computing a topological order
-* Use topological order for dynamic programming on DAGs
+* Use topological order to compute shortest paths on DAGs
-* Understand the properties of shortest paths and how SP can be computed on a DAG

 __Resources:__
 * __Lecture notes:__ [LN-topsort.pdf](docs/week12-LN-topsort.pdf)